OUR HISTORY AND FUTURE

-For over fifty years (established in 1966), Millennium Film Workshop was based in lower Manhattan and served as a world renowned center of independent experimental film production and exhibition.
+For over fifty years, Millennium Film Workshop has served as a world renowned center for independent experimental film production and exhibition.
 Our organization was named and founded in 1966 by renowned experimental filmmaker Ken Jacobs.
-In the early years Jacobs conceived Millennium as both a distinguished venue for leading experimental film artists and a community-based media arts organization dedicated to providing low-cost equipment rental and training programs.
-These two distinctive aspects of Millennium made it unique among media arts organizations looking for a community sharing a non-commercial ethos.
+In the early years Jacobs conceived Millennium as both a distinguished venue for leading experimental film artists and a community-based media arts organization dedicated to providing Open Screenings, low-cost equipment rental and training programs.
+These distinctive aspects of Millennium made it unique among underground film artists and media arts organizations looking for a community sharing a non-commercial ethos.

 Ken Jacobs was succeeded as Executive Director of Millennium by short tenures of leadership by George Tenneille and Gary Smith.
 In 1971, filmmaker Howard Guttenplan assumed the role of Executive Director - a position he would keep for the next 40 years when he finally retired in 2011.
 Guttenplan continued the vision of Ken Jacobs and transformed Millennium (along with other film artists and painters) into a leading workshop and showcase for experimental filmmakers from all around the world.
 In 1974 Guttenplan moved Millennium to 66 East 4th Street in the East Village.
 It remained at that location for 39 years.

-During the Guttenplan era, Millennium offered five major programs and services, including the Personal Cinema Series, the Workshop Program, Equipment Access Service, the Millennium Film Journal and the Millennium Gallery.
+During the Guttenplan era, Millennium offered six major programs and services, including the Personal Cinema Series, the Workshop Program, Equipment Access Service, the Millennium Film Journal, Open Screenings and the Millennium Gallery.
 Guttenplan and today's Millennium board members broadened the workshop’s field by inviting foreign filmmakers from Britain, Germany, France, Hungary, Poland, Japan, and other regions to make their American debuts at Millennium.
 Under Guttenplan’s direction, Millennium’s Personal Cinema series became one of the leading venues for experimental film exhibition in the world.